Visual Stress Assessment at Parkhurst and Co.

 Support for reading discomfort and visual fatigue

-A visual stress assessment is not an eye test.
-It is a specialised appointment carried out after a routine eye examination to identify whether colour can make reading more comfortable.
+A Visual Stress Assessment is also not a routine eye examination.
+It is a specialised appointment carried out following a recent eye test to assess whether colour may improve visual comfort when reading or using screens.

 👁️ What’s Included in a Visual Stress Assessment